 This paper is a report on progress, and the data used contain some deficiencies.
 The analysis can readily be updated however, if improved data become available.
-New Zealand seeks contributions to this work in the form of support for access to key data sets, and interpretation of observer data where available.
+New Zealand seeks further collaborations with other States and organisations to conduct a parallel assessment with their own data with results to be included in the wider risk assessment, or to supply data to improve the observer, effort, or seabird data.